-In accordance with WAC 173-340-830(2)(a), all hazardous substance analyses shall be conducted by a laboratory accredited under WAC 173-50 for the specific analyses to be
+In accordance with WAC 173-340-830(2)(a), all hazardous substance analyses shall be conducted by a laboratory accredited under WAC 173-50 for the specific analyses to be conducted, unless otherwise approved by Ecology.

 To the extent that, independent of this Decree, the County undertakes any sampling activity related to the Sumas Mountain landslide or NOA-bearing material generated from the Sumas Mountain landslide, the County shall follow the provisions of this section.